COLLEGE

 • Scoring-focused practice (60% short game)

-• Begin emailing college coaches
+• Begin emailing college coaches across divisions

 Fitting focus: Full bag audit.
 Shaft flex and weight re-evaluated as speed increases rapidly.